KohKoh-Nut/KohKoh-Nut/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
-I'm Solomon, an avid learner with a deep interest in history, culture, and technology.
+I'm Solomon, an avid learner with a deep interest in various topics, including history, culture, philosophy, science, technology, biography, and religion.
 I enjoy exploring different perspectives through reading and working on creative projects.

 ## 🚀 About Me
 - 🎓 Currently waiting for university admission
-- 📖 Passionate about history, culture, and self-improvement through reading
+- 📖 Passionate about learning and self-improvement through reading
 - 🌱 Exploring game development and simulation-based projects

 ## 🔧 Interests